Luqman-tech/content-ops-starter/content/pages/careers.md

       color: text-dark
     subtitle: ''
     text: >+
-      #### WE ARE IN THE BUSINESS OF PROVIDING INNOVATIVE SOLUTIONS.*Our team of
+      #### WE ARE IN THE BUSINESS OF PROVIDING INNOVATIVE SOLUTIONS:*Our team of
-      experts implements innovative strategies that enhance the overall well-being of the environment, the people, and fiscal standing of the parties involved.*
+      experts implements innovative strategies that enhance the overall well-being of the environment, the people, and the fiscal standing of the parties involved.*

     actions: []